zrezke/Smart-house/README.md

 # Smart-house
 This is the repository for my graduation project.

+It contains all software related files for a functioning model of a smart house.

 // MEGA2560

    Takes the output of 8solar panels and shows the combined voltage on an LCD display.

 // ESP32